Managua: Education

-Managua is the national education center, with most of the nation's prestigious universities and higher education institutions based there.
+Most of the nation's prestigious universities and higher education institutions are based in Managua.
 In 2007, after a successful literacy campaign, Managua was declared by the Mayor of Managua and the Sandinista party newspaper to be the first capital city in Central America to be rid of illiteracy.
 Nicaragua's higher education system consists of 48 universities and 113 colleges, vocational and technical institutes which serve students in the areas of electronics, computer systems and sciences, agroforestry, construction and trade-related services.
 The educational system includes 1 United States accredited English language university, 3 bilingual university programs, 5 bilingual secondary schools and dozens of English Language Institutes.

 In 2005, almost 400,000 (7%) of Nicaraguans held a university degree.
 In 2014, the Neil Armstrong Observatory was completed in Managua.
 About 18 percent of Nicaragua's total budget is invested in primary, secondary and higher education.
 University level institutions account for 6% of the 18 percent.